 On March 24, 2011, Siller entered a plea to the new theft charges and was sentenced to 12 years in prison.
 Because he had already served 13 years, he was immediately released.
 Zimmer entered a similar guilty plea to theft on April 1, received the same sentence and also was also immediately released.

-Both men filed a federal wrongful conviction lawsuit against the City of Cleveland and Serowik in 2013.
+Both men filed a federal wrongful conviction lawsuit against the city of Cleveland and Serowik in 2013.
+In 2014, the city of Cleveland agreed to pay each man $650,000.

 In 2012, Smith was charged with perjury for his testimony against Siller and Zimmer.
 He pled guilty and was sentenced to five years in prison.